Session 1 - Integrated remote coastal and seabed mapping

 The complementarity between different in-situ methods and several satellite observations represent a valid tool to meet the data requirements of global, regional, and coastal applications, in terms of resolution, accuracy, and variables needed.

-Earth Observation systems already demonstrated a unique capability to enhance our understanding and managing of the ocean environment at both temperate and polar latitudes.
 Spatial and temporal coverage of satellite remote sensing is emerging to address major concerns (global monitoring, disaster management support, climate change issues) but significant improvements are still needed to ensure that its contribution will be more pervasive, in science, in industry, as well as in the improvements of health and social welfare.

 Among others, the not trivial issue of observing from space a three-dimensional ocean characterized by a multi-scales dynamics and an impressive variability of physical and biogeochemical characteristics.